eBay/tsv-utils/README.md

 As with `tsv-join`, this uses an in-memory lookup table to record unique entries.
 This ultimately limits the data sizes that can be processed.
 The author has found that datasets with up to about 10 million unique entries work fine, but performance degrades after that.

 See the [tsv-uniq reference](#tsv-uniq-reference) for details.

+### tsv-sample

+For uniform random sampling, the GNU `shuf` program is quite good.
+For weighted random sampling the choices are limited.
+This is where `tsv-sample` comes in.
+It implements weighted reservoir sampling.
+Weights are from a field in the input data.
+Uniform random sampling is supported as well.
+Performance is good, it works quite well on large files.
+See the [tsv-sample reference](#tsv-sample-reference) for details.

 ### csv2tsv